techreturners/introduction-to-test-doubles-java/activities/activity_3.md

 ### 🥳 Nice one!
 You finished Activity 3!

 You can now head over to [Activity 4 - Test Doubles - Stub](activity_4.md).

+---

+### Key Study Notes

+☑️ Mock objects enable you to check (verify) that expected calls and actions have been performed, e.g. checking a function/method has been called an expected number of times.